spheronFdn/sos-ai-bounty/README.md

 ## 📝 General Submission Guidelines

-For each bounty, please include:
+For each bounty, please follow these steps:

+1. 🎬 Create an issue to submit your bounty:

+   - Title: "[Bounty Name] Submission by [Your Name]"
+   - Content:
+     - Your name and email
+     - Reward address (for receiving bounty payments)
+     - Detailed project plan
+     - Repository details (provide link once available)
+     - Demo of the project (provide link once available)
+     - Detailed setup instructions
+     - Specific usage of Spheron infrastructure in your project
+   - Add the appropriate bounty label from the label section

+2. 🚀 In your project repository:
-- 📚 Detailed documentation (setup & usage)
+   - 📚 Include comprehensive documentation (setup & usage)
-- 💻 Well-commented code (make it shine!)
+   - 💻 Ensure your code is well-commented and polished
-- 🎬 Example use cases or a demo (if applicable)
+   - 🎬 Provide example use cases or a demo
-- 🔀 Submit via pull request (PR) to the respective directory
-- 📄 Include a README in your PR (project details, setup instructions, dependencies)
+   - 📄 Include a README with project details, setup instructions, and dependencies

+We'll review your submission based on the information provided in your issue and the linked project repository.

 ## 🏅 Evaluation Criteria

 We'll be looking at:

 - 🏆 Code quality and documentation (make it sparkle!)
 - ✅ Functionality and adherence to bounty requirements
 - 🎨 User experience and interface design (where applicable)